PhaserEditor2D/PhaserEditor/docs/jseditor.rst

 Errors, warnings and quick fix
 ==============================

 By default Phaser Editor checks for syntax and semantic problems (errors and warnings).
 These problems are shown in the Problems view.
-In the JS editor the expression with problems is underlined with a yellow or red color in dependence of if it is a warning or an error.
+In the JS editor, the expression with problems is underlined with a yellow or red color in dependence of if it is a warning or an error.

 Many of these problems can be fixed automatically with the Quick Fix command.
 When you get a problem, put the cursor on the error and press ``CTRL+1``, the Quick Fix dialog is shown with different options.